fimmind/dotmake/README.md

     -V, --version      Prints version information

 OPTIONS:
-    -D, --distro <ID>     Specify distribution id to use [default: <current_distro>] -d, --dotdir <DIR>    Set a custom dotfiles directory [env: DOTM_DOTFILES_DIR=]  [default: ./]
+    -D, --distro <ID>     Specify distribution id to use -d, --dotdir <DIR>    Set a custom dotfiles directory [env: DOTM_DOTFILES_DIR=]  [default: ./]

 SUBCOMMANDS:
-    add        Move files to dotfiles directory and create symbolic links pointing at them dotdir     Print path Dotfiles' directory
-    exec       Perform specified actions for a given rule help       Prints this message or the help of the given subcommand(s) install    Perform installation of given rules
+    add           Move a file to dotfiles directory, replacing it with a symlink completion    Generate a completion script for a given shell exec          Perform nth action of a given rule help          Prints this message or the help of the given subcommand(s) install       Perform installation of given rules
-    pkg        Install package(s) by a given package manager
 ```

 ## TODO Configuration